-- 3.11.2 The student and/or Parent has refused to engage in the discussion process outlined in this Bylaw; or - 3.11.3 The Decision does not, in the opinion of the Board, significantly affect the education, health or safety of the student.
-Examples include, but are not limited to, those listed in the Appeals Regulation 24/08 that governs appeals beyond the Board to the Superintendent of Achievement. - 3.12 If the Board refuses to hear an appeal for the reasons set out in 3.11, the Parent and/or student will be promptly informed of that Decision and the reasons for it as well as the opportunity for the student and/or Parent to access the appeal process outlined in section 11.1 of the School Act and the Appeals Regulation, BC Reg 24/08. - 3.13 Trustees are expected to exclude themselves from a hearing of an appeal if they have direct first-hand knowledge of the circumstances that led to the appeal, or the trustee believes that by remaining at the hearing there would be a reasonable perception of bias on the part of the trustee. - 3.14 The Board's decision in the appeal is final, subject to Section 4 of this Bylaw.

-4. Appeal to the Superintendent of Achievement

-- 4.1 A student and/or parent (guardian) may appeal a decision made by the Board under this Bylaw to a Superintendent of Achievement who has responsibility for receiving such appeals on behalf of the Ministry of Education. - 4.2 Such notice of appeal must be made within fifteen days (15) from the time the parent or guardian is made aware of the decision. - 4.3 The opportunity for the student to access the appeal process to the Superintendent must be communicated to the appellant.
+- 3.11 A Parent attending a closed meeting of the Board under this Bylaw may bring with them an interpreter if they have difficulty communicating in English. - 3.12 The Board's decision must be made within forty-five (45) days of receiving the Notice of Appeal.
+The Parent and/or student shall be promptly informed of the Board's decision and the reasons for the Decision as well as the opportunity for the student and/or Parent to access the appeal process outlined in section 11.1 of the School Act and the Appeals Regulation, BC Reg 24/08. - 3.13 Trustees are expected to exclude themselves from a hearing of an appeal if they have direct first-hand knowledge of the circumstances that led to the appeal, or the trustee believes that by remaining at the hearing there would be a reasonable perception of bias on the part of the trustee. - 3.14 The Board's decision in the appeal is final, subject to Section 4 of this Bylaw. - 4.
+Appeal to the Superintendent of Appeals - 4.1 A student and/or Parent may appeal a decision made by the Board under this Bylaw to the Superintendent of Appeals pursuant to s.
+11.1 of the School Act. - 4.2 The opportunity for the student to access the appeal process to the Superintendent of Appeals must be communicated to the Appellant.